 The key to regaining your speech is to practice speech therapy activities several times a day.
 As you continue to practice, you will stimulate the brain and promote neuroplasticity.

 2) Participate in Singing Therapy

 Research shows that “singing or intoning spoken words and phrases can help facilitate speech output in patients with non-fluent aphasia.”

-This is because singing engages the right side of the brain, whereas speaking utilizes the left side.
+This is because singing engages the right, more-creative side of the brain, whereas speaking utilizes the left side.
 Since most speaking disorders are caused by damage to the left side of the brain, the side that controls singing is left intact.
-Meaning that even if you cannot speak, you probably can still sing.
+As a result, even if you cannot speak, you probably can still sing.

-Brain injury patients who have used singing therapy have shown great improvements in articulation (mouth movements) and sentence production.
-So if you find common speech therapy exercises too difficult, perhaps you should give singing therapy a try.
+Brain injury patients who have used singing therapy have shown great improvements in controlling their mouth movements and in sentence production.

-Recovering the ability to speak is one of the most important steps in Traumatic Brain Injury rehab programs.
+Recovering the ability to speak well is one of the most important steps in traumatic brain injury rehab programs.
 Speech is how we connect with each other and communicate our thoughts, feelings, and needs to others.

-Hopefully this article has shown you that not only is it possible to regain your speech, but that if you work hard enough, you have a good chance at recovery.
+Hopefully, this article has shown you that not only is it possible to regain your speech but that if you work hard enough, you have a good chance at recovery.
+Good luck!